 Assessment: two-day course: £160

-5% off to any candidate who has previously done a Mountain Training course with us.
+5% off to any candidate who has previously done a Mountain Training course or a masterclass with us.

 Entry to the climbing wall is included.

 Dates for all our courses and guiding are listed on the calendar